namson0482/kafka_websocket_docker/README.md

   + MAC OS(Chip Intell) passed.
   + Window 10 passed.
   + MAC OS(Chip M1): I test on 2 MAC computer then 1 computer passed and other one is failure.
 - Please view my video clip in this repository.
+File name is sale_report_720.mov

 ### Prerequisite
 - Your computer must install Docker in advance.